OSC/ood-documentation/source/installation/add-ssl.rst

 The SSL protocol provides for a secure channel of communication between the user's browser and the Open OnDemand portal.
-It is recommended that you secure you're apache server by adding these configurations.
+It is recommended that you secure your Apache server by adding these configurations.

 .. warning::